-Employers and/or funders should introduce for all researchers, including senior researchers, evaluation/appraisal systems for assessing their professional performance on a regular basis and in a transparent manner by an independent (and, in the case of senior researchers, preferably international) committee.
+Employers and/or funders should introduce for all researchers, including senior researchers, evaluation/appraisal systems for assessing their professional performance on a regular basis

-Relevant legislation Existing Institutional rules Actions required When/Who

-(permitting or and/or practices

-impeding the

-implementation of this

-principle)

-Act on the Polish Academy of Sciences of 30th April 2010 with amendments; Statute of the CMMS PAS of 20th April 2011 with amendments; Rules and regulations on remuneration at CMMS PAS (Resolution of CMMS PAS Director of 15th July 2012); Rules and regulations on evaluation of scientific employees at CMMS PAS (Resolution of CMMS PAS Scientific Council of 9th December 2011); Rules and regulations on performance bonuses at CMMS PAS (Resolution of CMMS PAS Director of 27th November 2013)

-The Centre has prepared an official regulation with reference to the assessment of scientific personnel, which is notified to every member of the staff.
+Relevant legislation (permitting or impeding the implementation of this principle) Existing Institutional rules and/or practices Actions required When/Who Act on the Polish Academy of Sciences of 30th April 2010 with amendments; Statute of the CMMS PAS of 20th April 2011 with amendments; Rules and regulations on remuneration at CMMS PAS (Resolution of CMMS PAS Director of 15th July 2012); Rules and regulations on evaluation of scientific employees at CMMS PAS (Resolution of CMMS PAS Scientific Council of 9th December 2011); Rules and regulations on performance bonuses at CMMS PAS (Resolution of CMMS PAS Director of 27th November 2013) The Centre has prepared an official regulation with reference to the assessment of scientific personnel, which is notified to every member of the staff.
 According to its stipulations, a formal and profound verification is being undertaken, i.e. in 2015 there has been conducted a complex analysis among assistants/adjuncts for the period of 2010-2014 (56 persons subjected, with the usage of evaluation charts and commission interviews, especially in case of unsatisfactory results).
 Simultaneously, there are rules on financial motivation for the most apt and effective researchers, which are an obvious element of appraisal, not mentioning the yearly event of presenting the annual CMMS PAS report, on which occasion such scientists are personally, directly presented and complimented by the Centre's authorities.

-In view of the Working

-Group, the emphasis

-should be put on two

-aspects - the continuing

-process of researcher's

-evaluation (the assessment

-of other position groups is

-now being planned, as well

-as monitoring of the results

-among assistants/adjuncts).
+In view of the Working Group, the emphasis should be put on two aspects - the continuing process of researcher's evaluation (the assessment of other position groups is now being planned, as well as monitoring of the results among assistants/adjuncts).
 The second part is the attempt of assigning additional sources for positive motivation.
 This, however, depends on the scientific, and subsequent financial, success of CMMS PAS as a whole, because without proper funding any work stimulating actions are all but impossible, especially if addressed to younger staff.
 The Institute is constantly applying for additional resources, although with little effect, as the budgetary decisions are rather discretional, regardless the actual, even dire, circumstances.
 Director of CMMS PAS; Administrative Departments; Scientific Departments Continuous activity